47degrees/fp-with-arrow-videos/Kleisli.md

 # Kleisli :: Conclusion

-__`Kleisli`__ is really useful to encapsulate a transformation
+__`Kleisli`__ is really useful for encapsulating a transformation

-which return a Monadic value or concatenate them
+which returns a Monadic value or concatenates them.

 ---